andrew/ultimate-awesome/README.md

 - [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
 - [awesome-quorum](https://github.com/Consensys/awesome-quorum) - A curated list of awesome softwares, libraries, tools, articles, educational resources, discussion channels and more to build on ConsenSys Quorum.
-- [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [awesome-recruit-engineer-careers](https://github.com/hotchemi/awesome-recruit-engineer-careers) - リクルートグループのエンジニア採用情報.